 Kurisa Moya Nature Lodge

 I visited Kurisa Moya briefly during my bird walk with David Letsoalo.
 It’s a beautiful eco-lodge and I will definitely stay there in the future.
-Kurisa Moya is miles from anything, in a forest about 45 minutes from Haenertsberg, and is so peaceful.
+Kurisa Moya is miles from anything, in a forest about 45 minutes from Haenertsburg, and is so peaceful.
 The owner, Lisa Martus, organized my visit to the Ribola Art Route.

 Zwakala River Retreat

 Again, I didn’t stay at Zwakala but I visited the grounds to attend the popular Mina’s Neighborhood Market and Zwakala Brewery (see below).
-The accommodation at Zwakala comes highly recommended by Bridget, who lives in Haenertsberg.
+The accommodation at Zwakala comes highly recommended by Bridget, who lives in Haenertsburg.

 Where to Eat in Magoebaskloof